JetBrains/resharper-devguide/Features/QuickDoc/Testing.md

 ## Invoking the test

-The test can be invoked by calling `DoNamedTest()` which will load a source file based on the name of the test method (minus any "Test" prefix or suffix).
+The test can be invoked by calling `DoNamedTest2()` which will load a source file based on the name of the test method (minus any "Test" prefix or suffix, `DoNamedTest` will use the given name).
 Alternatively, the test can call `DoOneTest()` and explicitly pass the name of the file in.

 In both cases, the file extension is added by the base class, which can be declaratively set by applying the `TestFileExtensionAttribute` to the test class, or by overriding the `Extension` property.